wp-plugins/menubar/readme.txt

 = 3.4 =
 * Improved compatibility with the qTranslate plugin
 = 3.3 =
-* Fixed a bug with menu names containing a space, and a bug with a special menu reordering case = 3.2 =
+* Fixed a bug affecting menu names containing a space, and a bug in a special menu reordering case = 3.2 =
 * Added more options to easily rearrange the order of your menu items = 3.1 =